roboflow/inference/docs/inference_helpers/inference_cli.md

 ### inference server start

-Starts a local inference server.
+Starts a local Inference server.
 It optionally takes a port number (default is 9001) and will only start the docker container if there is not already a container running on that port.

 If you would rather run your server on a virtual machine in Google cloud or Amazon cloud, skip to the section titled "Deploy Inference on Cloud" below.